Greene County Bancorp (GCBC)

 AI Analysis | Feedback

-Donald E. Gibson has served as President and Chief Executive Officer of Greene County Bancorp, Inc. and The Bank of Greene County since 2007.
-He joined the bank in 1987 and held various positions of increasing responsibility prior to his appointment as President and CEO.
-Under his leadership, the bank's assets have grown from approximately $300 million to over $3 billion, and it has achieved record earnings in 16 of the past 17 years.
+Donald Gibson, President and Chief Executive OfficerDonald Gibson has served as President and Chief Executive Officer of Greene County Bancorp, Inc. and The Bank of Greene County since 2007.
+He joined the Bank in 1987, holding various positions of increasing responsibility before his appointment as President and CEO.
+Under his leadership, the Bank has grown significantly from approximately $300 million in assets to over $3 billion and has achieved record earnings in 16 of the past 17 years.
 Mr. Gibson also serves as Chairperson of the Board of Directors of Atlantic Community Bankers Bank and is a current Board Member and past Chairperson of the New York State Bankers Association.
-He holds an MBA from The College of Saint Rose and a Bachelor's degree in Business and Economics from the State University of New York College at Oneonta.
+He holds a Master of Business Administration from The College of Saint Rose and a Bachelor's degree in Business and Economics from the State University of New York College at Oneonta.

-Nick Barzee Senior Vice President and Chief Financial Officer
+Nick Barzee, Senior Vice President and Chief Financial Officer

-John Antalek Executive Vice President, Chief Lending Officer
+John Antalek, Executive Vice President, Chief Lending Officer

 AI Analysis | Feedback